 Care You Can Count On

 There is nothing quite like being able to provide an elderly parent with the same type of care they once gave you.
 It's a very rewarding experience filled with lots of hard work and challenges.
 If you are not careful, this job can become overwhelming.
-Before you reach the point at which you feel like you're losing it, we have a skilled respite care worker who can be there to help take on part of the strain, giving you time to indulge in a little self-care.
+Before you reach the point at which you feel like you're losing it, we have a skilled respite care services expert who can be there to help take on part of the strain, giving you time to indulge in a little self-care.